Who is your favorite pop artist?

 EnglishClass101 has an entire section focused on English music videos.
 You can choose from several lessons based on famous songs and learn English words and phrases as you read, watch or even sing along with each one.

 I went with the music video “Danny Boy” performed by Taryn Brady.
-I found I could watch and learn new words with their translations and pronunciations as the video was playing!
+I found I could watch and learn new words with their definitions as the video was playing!

-The website also provides you with some cultural insights and lesson notes for every single lesson and keeps a log of your progress.
+The website also provides you with some cultural insights and lesson notes for every single lesson and keeps track of your progress.

 Let me give you an example of how it looks: